 There is not just one type of soy miso soup, most can contain different amounts of soy and other ingredients like rice.
 Or they can simply be composed of other ingredients.
 This will affect the color of the paste in the soup.

-The way you prepare the misoshiro also affects the name of the recipe.
-For example, if you prepare the miso with pork, it can become the famous tonjiro or butajiro.
-This folder is also commonly used in creating other recipes and the ramen.
+The way to prepare misoshiro also affects the name of the recipe.
+For example, if you prepare miso with pork, it can become the famous tonjiro or butajiro.
+This paste is also commonly used in the creation of other recipes and in ramen.

 Barley Miso [麦味噌]